LLNL/zfp/docs/source/faq.rst

 Q15: *Must I use the same parameters during compression and decompression?*

-A: Not necessarily.
-When decompressing one block at a time, it is possible to use more tightly constrained :c:type:`zfp_stream` parameters during decompression than were used during compression.
+A: Usually, but there are exceptions.
+When decompressing one block at a time using the :ref:`low-level API <ll-api>`, it is possible to use more tightly constrained :c:type:`zfp_stream` parameters during decompression than were used during compression.
 For instance, one may use a smaller :c:member:`zfp_stream.maxbits`, smaller :c:member:`zfp_stream.maxprec`, or larger :c:member:`zfp_stream.minexp` during decompression to process fewer compressed bits than are stored, and to decompress the array more quickly at a lower precision.
 This may be useful in situations where the precision and accuracy requirements are not known a priori, thus forcing conservative settings during compression, or when the compressed stream is used for multiple purposes.
 For instance, visualization usually has less stringent precision requirements than quantitative data analysis.
 This feature of decompressing to a lower precision is particularly useful when the stream is stored progressively (see :ref:`Q13 <q-progressive>`).

+Note, however, that when doing so, the caller must manually fast-forward the stream (using :c:func:`stream_rseek`) to the beginning of the next block before decompressing it, which may require extra bookkeeping.

-Note that one may not use less constrained parameters during decompression, e.g., one cannot ask for more than :c:member:`zfp_stream.maxprec` bits of precision when decompressing.
+Also note that one may not use less constrained parameters during decompression, e.g., one cannot ask for more than :c:member:`zfp_stream.maxprec` bits of precision when decompressing.
 Furthermore, the parameters must agree between compression and decompression when calling the high-level API function :c:func:`zfp_decompress`.

-Currently float arrays have a different compressed representation from compressed double arrays due to differences in exponent width.
+With regards to the :c:type:`zfp_field` struct passed to :c:func:`zfp_compress` and :c:func:`zfp_decompress`, field dimensions must match between compression and decompression, however strides need not match (see :ref:`Q16 <q-strides>`).
+Additionally, the scalar type, :c:type:`zfp_type`, must match.
+For example, float arrays currently have a compressed representation different from compressed double arrays due to differences in exponent width.
 It is not possible to compress a double array and then decompress (demote) the result to floats, for instance.
 Future versions of the |zfp| codec may use a unified representation that does allow this.

+By default, compression parameters and array metadata are not stored in the compressed stream, as often such information is recorded separately.
+However, the user may optionally record both compression parameters and array metadata in a header at the beginning of the compressed stream; see :c:func:`zfp_write_header`, :c:func:`zfp_read_header`, and further discussion :ref:`here <field-match>`.

 -------------------------------------------------------------------------------